Some days are busier than others

 You'll find water bottle fill stations at our water fountains if you carry a reusable container — which we encourage!

 As a reminder, outside food and beverages are not allowed in the convention center, and you may be asked to return items to your car if you bring them inside with you.
 All food and beverage services are provided exclusively through our in-house catering partner, pacificwild catering.

 Put our service to the test

 We want everyone to feel welcome, safe and well-served during their visit.
-You'll find info on everything from Wi-Fi to ATMs to business center services and suites for nursing mothers on our Guest services and amenities page.
+You'll find info on everything from Wi-Fi to ATMs to business center services and suites for nursing mothers on our Guest Experience & Amenities page.

 If you notice anything or anyone that makes you uncomfortable, please notify OCC staff by calling 503-731-7849 or dialing “7575” from any of the house phones located throughout the facility.

 Be smart.
 Keep your valuables with you at all times.
 Don't leave them in your car, and lock the doors before heading to your event.

 The convention center does not provide storage areas or lockers for any personal or event-related items to event attendees.
 You must check with your event's organizers to determine if they are providing storage for any items.